Generalized compressible flows and solutions of the H(div) geodesic problem: The variational formulation on the cone

 \section{The variational formulation on the cone}

-In this section we describe the geometric structure of the CH equation using the group of automorphisms of the cone.
+In this section we describe the geometric structure underlying problem \ref{prob:det} using the group of automorphisms of the cone.
 Such a formulation was introduced in \cite{gallouet2017camassa} and it was used to interpret the CH equation as an incompressible Euler equations on the cone.
-In fact, in itself it is similar to that of the incompressible Euler equations originally considered by Arnold \cite{arnold1966geometrie}.
-In this section we will only focus on smooth solutions, but we will later use the variational interpretation presented here to guide the construction of generalized solutions of the CH equation.
+In this section we will only focus on smooth solutions, but we will later use the variational interpretation presented here to guide the construction of generalized $H(\mr{div})$ geodesics.
 We will keep the discussion formal at this stage and we will use some standard geometric tools and notation commonly adopted in similar contexts.